FractalArt/convdim/README.md

 ## Install

-To install the installation and make it available everywhere, run:
+To install the application and make it available everywhere, run:

 ```sh
 > cargo install --git https://github.com/FractalArt/convdim